Trusted WordPress tutorials, when you need them most.

 Let’s start with the basics first.

-First, there is WordPress.com, a hosted solution, and then there is the popular WordPress.org, also called self-hosted WordPress.
+First, there is WordPress.com, which is a hosting company, and then there is the popular WordPress.org, also called self-hosted WordPress.

 When most people say WordPress, they are talking about WordPress.org.
 To learn more, see our guide on the difference between WordPress.com and WordPress.org.